top of page

 These two methods have shown the most consistent results to date.
 Furthermore, they both have shown limited risks.

-CSSC TECHNIQUE: MODIFIED BRP AND TONGUE CHANELLING
+CSSC TECHNIQUE: MODIFIED BRP AND TONGUE CHANNELING

--Use of symmetric barbed suture -size 0 (largest available )
+- Use of symmetric barbed suture - size 0 (largest available)

--Using a "suture noose" around the back muscle (posterior pillar) to reduce wound breakdown.
+- Using a "suture noose" around the back muscle (posterior pillar) to reduce wound breakdown.

--At the time of surgery, use of soft plastic buffers within the suture lines to prevent “cheese-wiring” of muscles.
+- At the time of surgery, use of soft plastic buffers within the suture lines to prevent “cheese-wiring” of muscles.

 Further, at CSSC we are developing a better predictive tool to inform our patients of their likely outcomes.